Kingdom of Damot

 The Kingdom of Damot was a medieval kingdom in what is now western Ethiopia.
 The territory was positioned below the Blue Nile.
-Possibly formed in the 10th century, it was a powerful state by the 13th century that forced the Sultanate of Showa to pay tributes.
+Possibly formed in the 10th century, it was a powerful state by the 13th century that forced the Sultanate of Shewa to pay tributes.
 It also annihilated the armies of the Zagwe dynasty that were sent to subdue its territory.
 Damot conquered several Muslim and Christian territories.
 The Muslim state Showa and the new Christian state under Yekuno Amlak formed an alliance to counter the influence of Damot in the region.

 Some academics have proposed that Damot was equivalent to the Kingdom of Wolaita, with the most famous ruler of Damot, Motolomi Sato, coming from the Wolaita Malla dynasty which ruled from the 13th to 16th centuries, before being replaced by the Tigre Malla dynasty amid the Oromo expansion.
 Part of the kingdom's former northern territory continued to be under Ethiopian rule as the province of the same name around Gojjam.